openrails/openrails/Source/Documentation/Manual/driving.rst

 - Engine = shows the running status of the engine.
   In case of a gear-based engine, after the ``Engine`` line a ``Gear`` line appears displaying the actual gear. ``N`` means no gear inserted.
-- FPS = Number of Frames rendered per second
+- FPS = Number of frames rendered per second

 When applicable, an additional line indicationg whether Autopilot is active or not will be shown.